lukekarrys/dotfiles/README.md

 - Some things are now in [this `onchange` script](run_onchange_after_macos_defaults.sh.tmpl)
 - Turn off all notifications sounds and some off altogether
 - Map Caps Lock to Escape in keyboard shortcuts
+- Finder view everything as list
+- Unlock with Apple Watch